DragNeXt: Rethinking Drag-Based Image Editing: Methodology

-In Figure \ref{figure:2}, we provide a brief illustration for the two key factors, \textbf{Factor-1} and \textbf{Factor-2}.
+In Figure \ref{figure:2}, we provide an illustration for the two key factors, \textbf{Factor-1} and \textbf{Factor-2}.
 On one hand, the drag operation in Figure \ref{figure:2}(a) is inherently ambiguous since it could be interpreted as either a translational movement of the cup or a deformation of its edge region.
-This ambiguity stems from uncertainty about the types of drag operations (\textbf{\emph{how to drag?}}), which inevitably increases gaps between user expectations and model behaviors, thus damaging the precision of the editing process.
+This ambiguity stems from uncertainty about the types of drag operations (\emph{how to drag?}), which inevitably increases gaps between user expectations and model behaviors, thus damaging the precision of the editing process.
 On the other hand, in Figure \ref{figure:2} (b), the drag instruction could be either dragging the raccoon's nose, its head, or even its whole body.
-This type of ambiguity arises from uncertainty about which areas or objects to drag (\textbf{\emph{what to drag?}}) since points are too ambiguous to clearly reflect users' intentions.
+This type of ambiguity arises from uncertainty about which areas or objects to drag (\emph{what to drag?}) since points are too ambiguous to clearly reflect users' intentions.
+How to drag and what to drag are two fundamental problems in DBIE.
+Although textual description appears to be a shortcut, it actually does not work well as exemplified in Figure~\ref{figure:1}.
+We argue there is \textbf{No Free Lunch} in resolving these ambiguity issues, which means it is necessary to enable models to perceive drag operation types and areas in a more explicit way and design a more effective approach to guide them toward producing user-intended results.